Our top pick for

 TTM: trailing 12 months

-There are currently 6.3 million Q2 shares held short by investors – that's known as Q2's "short interest".
-This figure is 8.4% up from 5.8 million last month.
+There are currently 3.3 million Q2 shares held short by investors – that's known as Q2's "short interest".
+This figure is 4.6% down from 3.5 million last month.

 There are a few different ways that this level of interest in shorting Q2 shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Q2.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Q2.

 Find out more about how you can short Q2 stock.